Saradoc62/template-ts/README.md

 only now add "type": "module" on package.json npm run test remove "type": "module" when you want to rebuilb
-=> Do this each time you need to launch tests
+=> Do this each time you need to launch tests => do not work with the test of index...
 ```